ucchol/Choice-Overload-in-Cyber-Defense/README.md

    ```

 ## Citation
-If you use this code or data, please cite:
 > Rahman, A., Natividad, C., Sayed, M.A., Aggarwal, P., & Kiekintveld, C.D.
 (2025). *Using Choice Overload to Degrade Cyber Attacks*.

 ## License